-Years of Service Entitlement Upon completion of one (1) continuous year Two (2) weeks After ten (10) continuous years Three (3) weeks After twenty (20) continuous years Four (4) weeks

-Section 2: An employee becomes entitled to his/her first week of vacation on the anniversary date of when he/she was last hired as a regular employee.
-Thereafter, the employee is considered to have completed his/her second year and subsequent years for vacation eligibility purposes on the following January 1 of each calendar year.

-For example, if an employee was hired on March 30, 1999, he/she becomes eligible for one (1) week of vacation on March 30, 2000.
-However, he/she will be considered for vacation purposes to have completed a "second year" and be entitled to two (2) weeks of vacation on January 1, 2001.
+Years of Service Entitlement Upon successful completion of the probationary period - one year of service Three (3) Days Upon completion of one (1) year of service Two (2) Weeks After five (5) years of service Three (3) Weeks After fifteen (15) years Four (4) Weeks employee is considered to have completed his/her second year and subsequent years for vacation eligibility purposes on the following January 1 of each calendar year.
+For example, if an employee was hired on March 30, 2024, he/she become eligible for two (2) weeks of vacation on March 30, 2025.
+However, he/she will be considered for vacation purposes to have completed a "second year" on January 1, 2026.
+The employee's fifth year of service would begin on January 1, 2029, where the employee would become eligible three (3) weeks of vacation.
 This provision is intended to govern the earnings of vacation pay for all bargaining unit employees, whether hired before, during or after the term of this Agreement.